 In our Foundation Stage we aim for each child to live, love and learn.
 We recognise each child is a unique, special individual who brings different skills, abilities and experiences from home.
-We acknowledge their individual needs and interests and start from the strengths of what a child can do.
-We believe children’s learning should be limitless, unhindered by their background, circumstances or needs.
-It is vital that we nurture, safeguard and care for each individual.
-We see ourselves as an extension of the child’s family.
+We acknowledge their individual needs, interests and starting points and see ourselves as an extension of the child’s family.
+We feel it is vital that as a team, we nurture, safeguard and care for each child across our Foundation Stage.

 We aim to develop the whole child.
 We want the children to…

 - Respect themselves, each other and their environment.

 - Develop a ‘sense of self’, recognising their own needs, wants and interests.

 - Self-regulate by playing and learning within clear boundaries and expectations.

 - Develop self-belief by motivating and encouraging a ‘have a go’ attitude.